 What are eating disorders?

-A lot of young people and especially children, many of whom are not overweight in the first place, want to be thinner.
+Many young people and children, many of whom are not overweight in the first place, want to be thinner.
 They often try to lose weight by dieting or skipping meals.
-For some, worries about weight become an obsession, this can turn into a severe eating disorder.
+For some, worries about weight become an obsession.
+This can turn into a severe eating disorder.

 - Someone with anorexia nervosa worries all the time about being fat (even if they are skinny) and eats very little.
 They lose a lot of weight, and for girls, their periods become irregular or stop.